Nicole Geschwind (N.M.)

 Since 2013, dr. Nicole Geschwind is assistant professor at the Faculty of Psychology and Neuroscience and member of the research group “Clinical Psychology”.
 Her current position involves teaching, research and clinical work.
 Her research and teaching interests center around resilience against, treatment of, and recovery from major depressive disorder.
 Other interests include positive psychology and mindfulness.
 Geschwind's ambition is to contribute to a better understanding and use of upward spiral processes in psychotherapy and change.

-At Virenze Riagg Maastricht, a regional mental health care institution, she currently works as a psychologist in the mood disorder team and is involved in setting up clinical research projects.
+At a regional mental health care institution, she worked as a psychologist in the mood disorder team and was involved in setting up clinical research projects.